ICH-GCP Training - Qualify Today!

-The ICH GCP course will give you a current and comprehensive guide to the principles of Good Clinical Practice.
-In 1997, the Food and Drug Administration (FDA) endorsed the Good Clinical Practice (GCP) guidelines developed by the International Conference on Harmonization (ICH).
-GCP is an international standard for the design, conduct, performance, monitoring, auditing, recording, analysis, and reporting of clinical trials.
-This course has been accredited by the Faculty of Pharmaceutical Medicine of the Royal College of Physicians of the United Kingdom.
+Whitehall Training's ICH GCP online training course is a current and complete guide to the principles of Good Clinical Practice as applied in the US.
+The course explains the FDA rules governing clinical trials alongside the ICH GCP standards – highlighting where they are the same and where they differ.
+This course meets the GCP training requirements set by TransCelerate Biopharma for Investigator training and is ideal to help prepare for audits.
+The course has been accredited by the Faculty of Pharmaceutical Medicine of the Royal College of Physicians of the United Kingdom.
 This online training solution is a perfect choice for healthcare professionals who are new to clinical trials.
 The course could also provide a timely update for the experienced clinical research MDs and nurses.
-Updated with ICH E6 (R2) in Nov 2016.

 The course has been expertly written by Dr. Laura Brown, currently the Course Director, MSc Clinical Research, Cardiff University, UK.
 She has 20 years of experience in pharma industry, pharma training and extensive academic background (PhD, MBA, BSc Biochemistry, BSc Psychology, Post-graduate Diploma in Clinical Sciences).